Make this flea collars dog DIY to keep your dog safe from fleas and ticks without using traditional topical treatments with synthetic chemicals.

 Camping and outdoor backyard activities are a summer must for the whole family.
-Our little family includes more just people though – we have a sweet playful dog, Bella and love s the outdoors just as much as we do!
+Our little family includes more than just people, though – we have a sweet, playful dog, Bella, and she loves the outdoors just as much as we do!

-She’s a lab-mix that runs like crazy and loves to explore the woods.
-Between her and my active little boy, we spend a lot of time outside.
-One of the two of them is always begging to go out and play, which is fine with me because I love to be outdoors too!
+She’s a lab mix that runs like crazy and loves to explore the woods.
+Between her and my active kids, we spend a lot of time outside.
+Whether it’s the dog begging to go out and play, or our chores which take us outside quite often, it’s a good thing I love to be outdoors too!

-There is one problem with being in the woods, though… we have lots of ticks.
-For a while I felt like we were picking one off of our dog almost daily.
+There is one problem with being in the woods, though…we have lots of ticks.
+For a while, I felt like we were picking one off our dog almost daily.
 Not such a good thing!

-Thankfully we have reduced the amount of ticks buy using this simple (and all natural) DIY Flea and Tick-repellent Dog Shampoo.
-It has helped tremendously, plus it’s nice to have a separate shampoo for our mud-loving dog.
-I’m not too keen on sharing the same shampoo bar I used on my own head, with the dog.
+Thankfully we have reduced the number of ticks by using this simple (and all-natural) DIY Flea and Tick-repellent Dog Shampoo.
+It has helped tremendously for tick control, plus it’s nice to have a separate shampoos for our mud-loving dog.
+I’m not too keen on sharing the same shampoo bar I use on MY OWN HEAD with the dog.

 While the dog shampoo helps, sometimes we need a little bit more to help keep the fleas and ticks away.
 I don’t like using the chemical tick goo that you can get from pet shops and vets.
 As with our human body products, I like to use a natural product for my dog.

-In addition to the tick-repellent shampoo, I’ve also started adding a flea and tick repellent essential oil blend to my dog’s collar.
-It’s easy to do and it’s very cost effective!
+In addition to the tick-repellent shampoo, I’ve also started adding a flea and tick-repellent essential oil blend to my dog’s collar.
+It’s a much better choice than the options for traditional topical applications!

 - 2 drops each: lavender essential oil, cedarwood essential oil, thyme essential oil, melaleuca (tea tree) essential oil